Roy Face

-Elroy Leon Face (born February 20, 1928), nicknamed The Bullpen Baron, is an American former professional baseball relief pitcher.
-During a 17-year Major League Baseball (MLB) career, he pitched primarily for the Pittsburgh Pirates.
+Elroy Leon Face (born February 20, 1928), nicknamed "the Baron of the Bullpen", is an American former professional baseball relief pitcher.
+During a 16-year Major League Baseball (MLB) career, he pitched primarily for the Pittsburgh Pirates.
 A pioneer of modern relief pitching, he was the archetype of what came to be known as the closer, and the National League's greatest reliever until the late 1960s, setting numerous league records during his career.

 Face was the first major leaguer to save 20 games more than once, leading the league three times and finishing second three times; in 1959 he set the still-standing major league record for winning percentage with a minimum of 13 decisions (.947), and single-season wins in relief, with 18 wins against only one loss.
 He held the NL record for career games pitched (846) from 1967 until 1986, and the league record for career saves (193) from 1962 until 1982; he still holds the NL record for career wins in relief (96), and he held the league mark for career innings pitched in relief (1,211 1/3) until 1983.
 On his retirement, Face ranked third in major league history in pitching appearances, behind only Hoyt Wilhelm and Cy Young, and second in saves behind Wilhelm.
 He holds the Pirates franchise records for career games (802) and saves (188).

+Early life

+Face was born on February 20, 1928, in Stephentown, New York.
+His parents were Joseph A. Face, Sr. and Bessie Rose (Williams) Face.
+Among other things, Joseph worked in a saw mill, as a farmer, started his own logging business and was a teamster handling horses for the Stephentown highway department.
+Joseph was also a well-known square dance caller from the 1920s to the 1950s.
+As a child, Face would repeatedly find himself in trouble with his father for throwing stones through glass windows.

+Face pitched for the baseball team at Averill Park High School, near Albany, New York.
+He pitched the team to a conference championship in 1945.
+He then served in the U.S. Army from February 1946 to July 1947, where he was on the base softball team.

 Career

+Minor leagues

+Face played semipro baseball in 1948 and 1949.
+He was originally signed to play professional baseball by the Philadelphia Phillies as an amateur free agent in 1949.
+Face was assigned to the Class D Bradford Blue Wings in the Pennsylvania-Ontario-New York (PONY) League, where he was 14–2 his first year, and was 18–5 with a 2.58 earned run average (ERA) in his second year.
+The Phillies left Face open in the winter draft, and Branch Rickey and the Brooklyn Dodgers drafted him in December 1950.